jcs-emacs/jcs-emacs/README.md

 # jcs-emacs-init
 > An Emacs configuration bundle.

-This is Jen-Chieh Shen's emacs configuration, repeatedly utilized and modified since 2015, hopefully this could help someone who is new or struggle with Emacs.
-This configuration should works on most OSs, indicates Windows, Linux and MacOS.
+This is Jen-Chieh Shen's emacs configuration.
+Repeatedly utilized and modified since 2015.
+Hopefully this will help someone who is new or struggling with Emacs.
+This configuration should work on Windows Linux and Mac.

 Emacs itself supports multiple programming languages.
 I managed all the programming languages I personally used.
-Indeed, I am a penchant to numerous technologies, incorporate hardware, firmware and software.
-Here is the list of programming languages I know and it has extended from this configuration.
+I dabble in numerous technologies, incorporate hardware, firmware and software.
+Here is the list of programming languages I know and are extended from this configuration.

 * ActionScript 2.0 or 3.0 / Assembly Language
 * BASIC / Batchfile